jdeveloperw/ut-parking-records/README.md

 University of Tennessee Parking Records project, public fork.

-This will replace the Parking Record report generation, currently in Microsoft Access.
+This will replace the Parking Record report generation currently in Microsoft Access.

 This project has a web UI written in AngularJS.
 The UI has been mocked out with fake data,